alvinng4/Gravity-Simulator/README.md

 python gravity_plot
 ```
 If you want to setup your own system, choose the "custom" option.
-Note that the default unit is in one solar mass, AU and day.
+Note that the default unit is in solar masses, AU and days.

 The system data will be saved once all the required information has been entered.
 If you wish to make any changes, you can access the file at